College of Business Administration

 Business Administration Building 108

-Brent Kinghorn, MBA Director and Associate Dean
+Brent Kinghorn, Associate Dean and Director of Graduate Programs

 Texas A&M University-Kingsville, through its College of Business Administration, is nationally accredited by the Association to Advance Collegiate Schools of Business, also known as AACSB International, to offer the Bachelor of Business Administration degree at the undergraduate level and the Master of Business Administration degree at the graduate level.